-Curvature C(%) Situation Number of late Rays needed in the Room Setup Comments <10 Acceptable bending of decay curve.
-Engineering - Precision setting.
-Results are reliable and converge with an increasing number of rays.
-10-15 Bending of decay curve starts to become an issue.
-At least 2 times the Precision setting.
-You need to increase the number of rays beyond the Precision setting to achieve stable results. >15 Extreme bending of decay curve that should be avoided.
-At least 10 times the Precision setting.
-Simulations become unreliable and convergence might only be seen after using an enormous number of Rays.
+Curvature Situation Number of late Rays Comments C(%) needed in the Room Setup <10 Acceptable bending of Engineering - Precision Results are reliable and decay curve. setting. converge with an increasing number of rays.
+10-15 Bending of decay curve At least 2 times the You need to increase the starts to become an Precision setting. number of rays beyond the issue.
+Precision setting to achieve stable results. >15 Extreme bending of At least 10 times the Simulations become unreliable decay curve that should Precision setting. and convergence might only be be avoided. seen after using an enormous number of Rays.